If you are an internationally educated pharmacy technician applicant, follow the steps below to register as a pharmacy technician in Ontario.

 Note: An alternative option to this bridging education would be to successfully complete a CCAPP-accredited pharmacy technician program and register with OCP through the registration pathway for CCAPP graduates.

-Step 3: College-Based requirements
+Step 3: College-administered requirements

 Create an online account with the College